rensilva5/Rating-react-native-app/README.md

-# todos-react-native-app
+**# todos-react-native-app**
-New react-native app.
+-New react-native app.
 Todos app with functional components and styles:

 # Create folder, then file